creating and initializing List in same time

 tricky

-Java question some time appears in Interview as Write Java code to create and initialize ArrayList in same line.
-In this
+Java question sometimes appears in Interview as Write Java code to create and initialize ArrayList in the same line.

 Java tips we will see this trick which allow you to create and initialize List

 much like an Array.
-This tip can also save lot of time while creating test
+This tip can also save a lot of time while creating a test

 program or quickly trying some stuff.